towersvault/shinpokered/README.md

 [View the Consolidated Changelog Document from 1.23 to 1.24.0](/patches_and_info/changelog_from_v1.23.md)

 v1.24.3
+- Girl trainer on route 8 has text adjusted to reflect having a Clefable
 - Failure to teach a temp field move will now prompt the player to abandon learning it
 - The bush that blocks route 9 has been replaced by a blocking event
 - Disable and static damage moves will not crit or show super/not very effectiveness